-Queenstown, Te Anau, and Milford Sound are the three major places that we explored during this trip.
+This Queenstown itinerary includes a trip to Milford Sound via Te Anau.
 This blog contains a sample itinerary as well as the costs involved.

 * A free shuttle is provided by Air New Zealand Parking to and from the airport.

 – Departure from Auckland to Queenstown via Air New Zealand:

 Airfare for 2 pax, rountrip, with travel insurance.